DasNaCl/csc/esop/revs/rebuttal.md

 Reply:
 ------

-TODO -> focus on the pros!
-   already done?
 The Coq proofs concern the main technical results (section 4, parts of sections 5 and 6 as well as 3), and these results are all completely covered by the Coq development.
 What is missing in terms of Coq proofs is the secure compilation proofs, each of which can easily take 20klocs per proof, as demonstrated by the work of El-Korashy et al, CSF'22.
 We plan to study the modularisation of these proofs in future work, but since they follow a known pattern (albeit very complex to mechanise), we do not believe the lack of this mechanisation to be a significant drawback.